Tiny-Foxes/OutFox-Translations/README.md

 ### Keep your files clean/synchronized

-To keep your files clean and synchronized with the EN files, you can use the Translation-Toolkit: https://github.com/Tiny-Foxes/Translation-Toolkit/releases/latest, find more tools at [our wiki tools page](https://github.com/Tiny-Foxes/OutFox-Translations/wiki/Tools-and-Practices)
+To keep your files clean and synchronized with the EN files, you can use the Translation-Toolkit: https://github.com/Tiny-Foxes/Translation-Toolkit/releases/latest, find more tools at [OutFox wiki tools page](https://outfox.wiki/#/translation?id=tools-and-practices)

 ### Fallback